nagaraju-inturi/Informixgres/README.md

 This authentication method runs an external command to authentication an user.

 - Note: This method is still experimental.
 Interface could be changed.
 - Note: This method requires clients to send password in clear text.
-It's recommended to enable SSL in prestogres.conf.
+It's recommended to enable SSL in informix.conf.

-You need to set `presto_external_auth_prog` parameter in prestogres.conf or `auth_prog` option in prestogres\_hba.conf.
+You need to set `presto_external_auth_prog` parameter in informix.conf or `auth_prog` option in informix\_hba.conf.
 Prestogres runs the program every time when an user connects.
 The program receives following data through STDIN:

 ```
 user:USER_NAME